“Saving Private Ryan” (1998): “Terrible Arithmetic” (Review)

 Funny thing about this letter; not only were the reports inaccurate about Mrs. Bixby’s sons’ deaths.
 When the letter circulated, Lincoln was as widely criticized for it as he was praised.
 His critics denounced it as a cheap public relations stunt.

+For all the praise it deservedly gets for how great it is, Saving Private Ryan is one of the strangest war pictures I’ve ever seen.
 It’s a movie crafted in undoubted affection for the G.I.
 Generation, paying homage to their courage and sacrifice in a very real war and speaking to their very real sense of survivor’s guilt.
 Yet it does so by telling a made-up story about a made-up squad on a made-up mission to save a made-up man.
 The final battle takes place in a made-up town over a made-up bridge against a made-up enemy company.

 But then the terrible arithmetic continues.
-The mission to save Private James Francis Ryan is justified in an ostensibly high-minded way by General Marshall’s reading of the Bixby Letter.
+The mission to save Private James Francis Ryan (Matt Damon) is justified in an ostensibly high-minded way by General Marshall’s reading of the Bixby Letter.
 Now eight men have to risk their lives to venture into hostile territory in search of a presently MIA airborne soldier.
 The mission for a man is as absurd as the men understand it to be, including Ryan himself.
 A clear PR stunt in the vein of what Lincoln’s critics accused him of doing with that very letter.
 It flies in the face of every previous rationalization for losing a soldier for the greater goal.

-It’s a scene that, along with the report of the airborne pilot (more terrible arithmetic described here) and the shaking hand, gives weight to Miller’s choice to forget the Ryan mission at the first opportunity.
+My favorite scene emphasizing this is the lone moment of tragic comedy that arises when they find the wrong Ryan.
+After finally hearing from the airborne pilot who reports the crash (more terrible arithmetic described here) Captain Miller (Hanks) makes the bold yet uncertain choice to forget the Ryan mission at the first opportunity.
 He and his men spot a machine gun nest.
 Destroying it is a goal that actually relates to the war he expected to fight.
 When one of the men reminds him that it’s not the objective, Miller responds “our objective is to win the war!”
 The arithmetic only gets more terrible due to this decision.

 The final battle at last allows the two objectives to be fused together.
 With Ryan refusing to leave, Miller and squad finally get to both protect him and fight the war by holding a bridge that’s key to the effort.
-Sergeant Horvath calls it a chance for “the one decent thing we were able to pull out of this god-awful, shitty mess.”
+Sergeant Horvath (Tom Sizemore) calls it a chance for “the one decent thing we were able to pull out of this god-awful, shitty mess.”
 It’s almost a coup against the high command and its vaunted PR effort.
 The high command is too clean and distant from the gruesome reality on the ground, as we had already seen at Omaha Beach.
 Finally the men are able to free themselves from it in the service of a mission-critical objective in the war.

 Not only that, but this is the first time they are on the defensive against the Wehrmacht.
 Omaha Beach was an attack.
 The sniper may have opened fire but their effort to take him out was still an attack.
 The machine gun nest was an attack.
 Now the Nazis are attacking the town and it’s a chance to inflict some terrible arithmetic on them.
-But before we get to Miller’s last stand against the tank followed by his final order Ryan to “earn this,” the Ramelle battle is characterized by struggling, screaming, cowering, and crying as nearly everyone from Jackson to Mellish to Horvath is killed.
-Upham fails to do the one thing he needed to do, Ryan ends up huddling in a corner from the shelling.
+But before we get to Miller’s last stand against the tank followed by his final order that Ryan “earn this,” the Ramelle battle is characterized by struggling, screaming, cowering, and crying as nearly everyone from Jackson to Mellish to Horvath is killed.
+Upham fails to do the one thing he needed to do, and Ryan ends up huddling in a corner from the shelling.
 In the end it’s just Miller, severely injured, popping off his sidearm against an oncoming tank, knowing full well that this is the end for him.

-There is controversy as to the intended meaning of the opening and closing of the film taking place in the present day, with the old man and his family visiting Arlington cemetery turning out to be Ryan saluting and thanking Captain Miller for his sacrifice.
-The meaning is clear: survivor’s guilt.
 The men at Normandy are heroes to us because they were asked to participate in a terrible arithmetic by a pretentious and comfortably distant high command.
 In this film, rather than just telling a conventional story of real bravery, we are repeatedly exposed to that reality at its worst.
 And we reckon with the ethics alongside the men sent to their deaths for Ryan.

 Today is as good a day as any to re-assure them that they did.